How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 upcycled love thrift store items

-Upcycling, recycling, repurposed; what does that mean and what’s the difference?
+Upcycling, recycling, repurposing; what does that mean, and what’s the difference?

-These words are thrown around all the time and in ways mean the same thing, however there are a few distinct differences.
+These words are thrown around all the time, and in ways that mean the same thing, there are a few distinct differences.
 Let’s go over them.

 RECYCLING